Creating Services and Service Policies

 On the Service Policies page (Business Services > Service Policies), you can search for and delete one or more service policies.

-To delete a single service policy from the Service Policies page, click the button for the service policy you want to delete, and then select Delete.
+To delete a single service policy from the Service Policies page, click the Actions button for the service policy you want to delete and then select Delete.

-To delete multiple service policies from the Service Policies page, select the check boxes of the policies you want to delete, and then click at the bottom of the page.
+To delete multiple service policies from the Service Policies page, select the checkboxes of the policies you want to delete and then click Delete Policies at the top of the page.

 Creating a Service Template